stcarrez/resource-embedder/README.md

 ```

 ## Version 1.4    - Under development
+- Feature #7: Emit a constant to indicate the number of embedded files
 - Feature #6: New embedder for simple mapping generation
 - Feature #5: Need customisation of starting index in binary embedder
 - Feature #4: Need ability to insert custom headers in generated files